 Marsha developed an assessment tool to measure the implications of fairness and morality principles in how international intellectual property law works in countries.
-IP law and policy contributes to innovation and development outcomes.
-In a series of three articles, she discusses the meaning of IP fairness in international law, and what relevance morality has in IP.
+IP law and policy contribute to innovation and development outcomes.
+In a series of three articles, she discusses the meaning of IP fairness in international law and the relevance morality has in IP.

-It is difficult if not impossible to develop a universally accepted tool to measure fairness and morality in international intellectual property law without defining the meaning of these principles.
-In the context of this note, universal means policy focused principles that are applicable to almost all economies, regardless of their stage or state of development.
+It is difficult, if not impossible, to develop a universally accepted tool to measure fairness and morality in international intellectual property law without defining the meaning of these principles.
+In the context of this note, universal means policy-focused principles that apply to almost all economies, regardless of their stage or state of development.

-Intellectual Property and Innovation policies and rules have the potential to influence (whether positive, or negative) several relevant aspects of our economies.
+Intellectual Property and Innovation policies and rules can influence (positive or negative) several relevant aspects of our economies.
 When positive, IP rules add to crucial knowledge in economies, creating opportunities for innovation in areas such as health, education and commerce.
-The negative effects may include high costs of accessing or obtaining proprietary content, or difficulties for early stage innovators to fully market their capital output in local and international markets.
-In all these dynamics, fairness and morality in IP law are cross-cutting themes.
+The adverse effects may include high costs of accessing or obtaining proprietary content or difficulties for early-stage innovators to market their capital output in local and international markets fully.
+Fairness and morality in IP law are cross-cutting themes in all these dynamics.

-IP fairness then, relate to the set of principles that apply in the development, monetisation and management of IP content – but in a way that produces the least discriminatory outcomes.
-The notion of least discriminatory outcomes involve approaches to IP laws that do not produce significant barriers to the entrance of new players in consumer markets; promotes innovative ventures and linkages with IP.
+IP fairness, then, relates to the principles that apply in the development, monetization and management of IP content – but in a way that produces minor discriminatory outcomes.
+The notion of least-biased outcomes involves approaches to IP laws that do not have significant barriers to entering new players in consumer markets; promote innovative ventures and linkages with IP.

-Next article in series: A look at Morality in Intellectual Property Law
+Next article in series: A look at Morality in International Intellectual Property Law.